volundmush/athanor/athanor/docs/locks.md

 # Locks
 For the following to make sense, it's recommended to study up on [Evennia's default Lock System](https://www.evennia.com/docs/latest/Components/Locks.html) before reading this.

+# The Problem(TM)
+Although Evennia's lock system is brilliant in a number of ways, it has some shortcomings to work through.
+Those being...
+Evennia's lock systems are stored as encoded strings on objects.
+The locks are used for anything and everything from who can login as a character to who can edit things.
+The strings, once set, are static and cannot be changed en masse; there is no mechanism with which to logically group objects together in a way to link their permissions, no way to set defaults which will take effect instantly for anything USING those defaults.
+Athanor does not provide the logical groupings mechanism but it does alter the lock system to be friendly to such.
+If you want the actual groupings mechanism too, check out athanor_zones.

 # AthanorAccess Mixin
 In `athanor/typeclasses/mixin.py` is the `AthanorAccess` Mixin.
 This is a simple Mixin that substantially enhances the functionality of Evennia's default Lock system.
 It does this by using an alternate LockHandler on self.locks and adding several more features, explained below.